mikeal/centerless/README.md

 The appearance of "de-centering" is the loss of singularity in data **location** because "center" had previously defined as *"location"*.

-In truth, data and addresses have been "de-located."
-In both systems, data and addresses are inter-dependent.
+In truth, data and addresses in cryptographically secured systems have been **"de-located."** In both systems (centrally located and cryptographically de-located), data and addresses are inter-dependent.
 The center of one system is a location and the center of the other is a hash digest.

 The cryptography we're talking about here is very simple.
 We're passing data into a function that returns some form of proof: a deterministic, securely randomized, byte range of a predictable (fixed) size.
+That's true of sha2, and it's true of git and IPFS.

 The problem is that every new cryptographic function we write results in a different address.
-This means that **data**, the thing we're ***actually trying to represent***, is being divided and segmented into new silos resulting from the re-centering of the address to a fixed representation of a single method of cryptography.
+This means that **data**, the thing we're ***actually trying to represent***, is being divided and segmented into new silos resulting from the **re-centering** of the address to a fixed representation of a single method of cryptography.